 We had daily reading assignments from Radical Love, a poignant collection of Sufi poetry by Rumi and his contemporaries translated and edited by Omid.
 One afternoon, I was reading in the courtyard of our lovely riad in the ancient medina of Marrakech when I came across Abu Sa’id’s “Everything Sings.”
 It took my breath away and brought tears to my eyes.
 I read it over and over again.
 Never has a poem spoke (sung?) to me more clearly.

 I believe that music – and especially singing – is directly inspired and created as a result of pure love.
 Whether that love is for another person, for God, for nature, or even for one’s self, music couldn’t exist without it.
-We are moved to sing when mere words by themselves are not enough.
-I know I am.
+We are moved to sing when words by themselves are not enough.

 If you are searching for an inspiring travel experience like I had in Morocco, look to Illuminated Tours.
-Expertly curated and thoughtfully led by knowledgeable guides, it’s organized group travel…for people who don’t usually travel with an organized group.
+Expertly curated and thoughtfully led by knowledgeable guides, it’s thoughtful, organized group travel…for people who don’t usually “do” group travel.

 While you do visit important religious and historic sites, this is not your average sightseeing tour.
 It’s more like a laid-back study abroad program for lifelong learners who are genuinely curious about the world, who seek to better understand diverse communities and cultures on a more meaningful level.
 You stay in four-star boutique accommodations, with some meals included, and you leave with a deeper appreciation for the destination, gaining access to sites and venues that may not be available to you if you were on your own.
 If you’re the type of traveler who likes to “go where the locals go,” you will not be disappointed.